-Our transfusion measure incorporates language from the New York State Department of Health criteria to identify Regional Perinatal Centers in New York.
-The clinical imperative to look at availability of these services is set forth by the California Maternal Quality Care Collaborative (CMQCC; 2015).
+Our transfusion measure incorporates language from the New York State DOH criteria to identify Regional Perinatal Centers in New York.
+The clinical imperative to look at availability of these services is set forth by the California Maternal Quality Care Collaborative (CMQCC, 2010).
 Hemorrhages occur predictably, in the context of coagulation disorder, somewhat predictably when problems of placentation may be noted before or early in labor, or unpredictably.
 Large amounts of blood loss may go unnoticed or unappreciated if not monitored, sought, and understood by experienced and meticulous clinicians, often aided by thoughtful protocols.
 And even in the hands of excellent clinicians, the management of hemorrhage requires early recognition, proper management to achieve rapid hemostasis, and prompt and sometimes repeated transfusion.
 Key data from CMQCC are shown in Table 5 (see Supporting Documents).

-For our New York State Medicaid data analysis, we used regional perinatal centers (RPC) as a proxy for round-the-clock transfusion services; RPC are required to have these services always available.
-Considering the three specific categories by which pregnancies are eligible for this measure: 13.38 percent of Class A deliveries, 12.62 percent of Class B deliveries, and 13.46 percent of Class C deliveries occurred in RPC hospitals.
+For our New York State Medicaid data analysis, we used regional perinatal centers (RPC) as a proxy for round the clock transfusion services; RPC are required to have these services always available.
+Among HROB deliveries, for Class A, 13.38 percent; Class B, 12.62 percent; and the combined 13.46 percent delivered in RPC hospitals.
 We note here another "voltage drop" between OB coverage and blood bank services, validating our decision to include both measures.

-Regionalization of perinatal care has been widely accepted in the United States; studies document that delivery at hospitals with Level 3 NICUs is associated with reduced neonatal mortality; the American Academy of Pediatrics encourages regionalization of NICU services (AAP, 2012; McCormick, Shapiro, Starfield, 1985; Phibbs, Bronstein, Buston, et al., 1996) and established Level 3 NICUs as the standard of care for many infants.
+Regionalization of perinatal care has been widely accepted in the United States; studies document that delivery at hospitals with Level 3 NICUs is associated with reduced neonatal mortality; the AAP encourages regionalization of NICU services (AAP, 2012; McCormick, Shapiro, Starfield, 1985; Phibbs, Bronstein, Buxton, et al., 2996) and established Level 3 NICUs as the standard of care for many infants.
 Our 2010 New York State Medicaid analysis found that the following proportion of deliveries in hospitals that had Level 3 or higher nurseries (identified in this data set by regular submission of Revenue Code 173 or 174): Class A, 34.01 percent; Class B, 37.25 percent; and Unduplicated combined 34.16 percent.
-Even for Class B, in which the desirability for a NICU is highest and most proximal, nearly two-thirds of women deliver in hospitals that do not have one.
+Even for Class B, in which the desirability for a NICU is highest and most proximal, nearly two-thirds of women deliver in hospitals that do not have a Level 3 NICU.